-The Law Office of Richard J. Banta, P.C., is here to help you recovery physically and financially.
 We will examine your case from the short-term and long-term angles so you get what you need to help you now and down the line.
-Your recovery is important to us, so we will handle the other party’s legal team, insurer and the red tape so you can focus on getting better without any extra stress.
+Your recovery is important to us, so we will handle the other party’s legal team, insurer, and the red tape so you can focus on getting better without any extra stress.
 Throughout your case, we will be available to answer your questions and handle your concerns, and you will always be kept up-to-date as your claim moves forward.

-In most cases, the time limit for filing a Colorado negligence claim is only two years, so waiting too long may rob you of the compensation you’re entitled to.
-Speak to a negligence lawyer Denver CO relies upon about your negligence case today by calling 303-331-3145, and get yourself started on the path to recovery.
+In most cases, the time limit for filing a Colorado negligence claim is only two years, so waiting too long may rob you of the compensation to which you are entitled.
+Speak to a competent, professional, Denver CO negligence lawyer, RIchard J. Banta, today by calling 303-331-3145, and get yourself started on the path to recovery.